unruggable-labs/ENSIPs/ENSIPS/ensip-TBD-4.md

 The MIME type of `DATA` bytes data is UTF-8 `application/json`.

 The JSON data MUST have an outermost object.
-It must contain one and only one inner object named with the prefix "vwa" followed by the version number, which is prefixed with a 'v' (e.g., "vwa_v1", "vwa_v2", etc.), with the specific version of the VWA format.
+It must contain one and only one inner VWA object named with the prefix "vwa" followed by the version number, which is prefixed with a 'v' (e.g., "vwa_v1", "vwa_v2", etc.), with the specific version of the VWA format.

 The VWA object MAY contain one or more page objects, contained with one and only one `pages` array.
 Each page object MUST have one and only one `path` parameter, and MUST contain either an `id` object or a `data` parameter.
 The `id` object is used for inscriptions and blobs transactions and MUST include a `thash` parameter, as well as an id `ensip11_id` using the ENSIP-11 format.
 Data parameters have the format, `uvarint(f3) + byte(length(MIME)) + <MIME bytes as ASCII> + <DATA as bytes>`.